chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 An the entire config is just **a list of `key_val` items**.

-With these types, the above config example will become just this:
+With these types, the above config example becomes:

 ```ocaml
 let example =